Trending topics:

 Orioles’ offseason moves

 Baltimore’s recent acquisitions signal a commitment to contend after finishing 75-87 last season.
-Adding a veteran like Verlander would complement their existing rotation and provide guidance for younger pitchers, reinforcing a team already reshaped through signings and trades.
+Adding a veteran like Verlander would complement its existing rotation and provide guidance for younger pitchers, reinforcing a team already reshaped through signings and trades.

 Survey